Elio Motors: Concept

 The vehicle's design was illustrated to include air conditioning and heating (projected to be manufactured by RedDOT), AM/FM stereo, power windows/door lock, cruise control, three airbags, a reinforced steel roll cage, side intrusion beams, stability control, and disc brakes with ABS.
 Continental AG has designed a tire specifically for the Elio.

-Elio designs could meet motorcycle standards as a three-wheeled autocycle, within the U.S. government's motorcycle classification.
+Elio designs were purported to meet motorcycle standards as a three-wheeled autocycle, within the U.S. government's motorcycle classification.
 The company lobbied in most states, to alter regulations that would otherwise require drivers to wear a helmet and, in many states to remove the requirement for operators to have a motorcycle endorsement on their driver license.

 The design targeted a curb weight of 1350 lbs; three-wheel anti-lock disc brakes; an inline 0.9-liter three cylinder (designed especially for Elio by IAV), 55 hp engine; and front-wheel drive, with a top speed of 107 mph and an acceleration of 0 to 60 mph in approximately 10.8 seconds.
 The vehicle design has an overall length of 160.5 in and an overall height of 54.2 in.
 The front track is designed to be 66.8 in with a wheelbase of 110 in.
 The trunk space is designed to be 27 × 14 × 10 inches, enough for one airline carry-on bag or golf bag with the rear seat folded down (47+ inches).

 In September 2021, Elio Motors announced that a new electric motor design was the company's focus, to be later followed by a gas motor option.
 The projections, which did not include range, cited a possible $15,000 price.